 Wicked winds greeted me as I stepped off the boardwalk onto the sandy beach near my home.
 It was about 5pm and was geared for my 4-mile beach jog, a workout I have grown to love more than any other workout I have ever practiced.
 But as I felt the wind in my face, noticed the dark gray clouds looming above, and saw the choppy ocean, I knew it would be a challenge.

-Recently I wrote about COURAGE being an integral attribute necessary for developing the ability to take risks, and I created that each letter in this word stands for a key concept that will contribute to this ability.
-I posited that, Success is risky business and you have to learn to take calculated risks in order to succeed in life.
-The letter C in the word COURAGE stands for Commitment, which is about having a vision and staying the course; its about having a purpose, a place where you know you want to end up.
+Recently I wrote about Courage being an integral attribute necessary for developing the ability to take risks, and I created that each letter in this word stands for a key concept that will contribute to this ability.
+I posited that, Success is risky business, and you must learn to take calculated risks to succeed in life.
+Courage stands for Commitment, which is about having a vision and staying the course; it’s about having a purpose, a place where you know you want to end up.

-Commitment is critical because without a clear and focused effort involving ACTION, desires [or goals> cannot be crystallized in the material world.
+Commitment is critical because without a clear and focused effort involving ACTION, desires [or goals] cannot be crystallized in the material world.
 You must really want something and be passionate about making it happen in order to be willing to, or even to be capable of going through the challenges of obtaining it as well as overcoming the obstacles that get in your way.
-First comes the knowing of what the goal [or purpose, intention, etc.> is, followed by the loving of that goal, then the understanding of the risk, which involves being clear of what you have to lose.
-Finally, you can make a determination about whether or not taking the risk is worth it.
+First comes the knowing of what the goal [or purpose, intention, etc.] is, followed by the loving of that goal, then the understanding of the risk, which involves being clear of what you must lose.
+Finally, you can decide about whether taking the risk is worth it.

-This scenario has played itself over and over again in the history of the United States, from the moment Columbus discovered America to the waves of European immigrants that came through Ellis Island.
+This scenario has played itself repeatedly in the history of the United States, from the moment Columbus discovered America to the waves of European immigrants that came through Ellis Island.
 People left the countries they were born in for many reasons.
 But almost always, the reason they came to the United States is because of the dream and promise of freedom and opportunity.
 These dreams are what have made our nation grow and be strong.
 Today’s Hispanic immigrants high risk and uncertain reward.